-Once you submit your application, the probate court's staff will verify your information and determine if you are fit to become a notary public.
-The probate judge will then send you either a letter rejecting your application or a letter of appointment approving your application.
+Once you submit your application, the probate court's staff verify your information and determine if you are fit to become a notary public.
+The probate judge will then either send you a letter rejecting your application or send you a letter of appointment approving your application.